Marketing91

 Importance of Verbal Communication - 3

-When we talk about the standpoint of a relationship between an employer and the employee, having a clear communication between the above mentioned two parties elevates the satisfaction and confidence level of the employee.
+When we talk about internal communication from the standpoint of a relationship between an employer and the employee, having a clear communication between the above mentioned two parties elevates the satisfaction and confidence level of the employee.
 The employer has to make his employee understand his merits and demerits at work so that he can amp up his game and iron out his flaws and work on the issues if any.
 It also increases the confidence levels resulting in the boost of productivity at work.

 4) Awards and Acclamations